ivangrod/rss_clean_architecture/README.md

 # rss_clean

-The RSS Clean Architecture is a demo that shows a process to collect information of many posts from Nertflix tech blog.
+The RSS Clean Architecture is a demo that shows a process to collect information of many posts from Netflix tech blog.

 The project imports, normalizes and stores this information following an implementation of Clean Architecture.